-The Port was issued two environmental permits which allowed for impacts associated with the MPU Projects.
-The MPU Projects included the Third Runway that is in operation, as well as the South Aviation Support Area which was never constructed.
-Soil borrow sites that would have impacted wetlands were also not used by the MPU Projects.
-In order to compensate for planned impacts, the permits required the Port to provide mitigation by enhancing existing and creating new wetlands.
+The Port was issued two environmental permits that allowed for impacts associated with the MPU projects.
+The MPU projects included the Third Runway, which is currently in operation, as well as the South Aviation Support Area, which was never constructed.
+Soil borrow sites that would have affected wetlands were also not used by the MPU projects; however, mitigation was required for the MPU projects.
+In order to compensate for planned impacts, the permits required the Port to provide mitigation by enhancing existing, and creating new, wetlands.
 This original mitigation package included approximately 15 acres of wetland and wetland buffer site development on the Tyee Golf Course.

-The Tyee Golf Course mitigation site was to be constructed in 2006 as part of the overall MPU mitigation program under capital improvement project CIP # C100172.
-However, the Port requested the Tyee site be eliminated from the MPU mitigation program on account of reduced impacts.
-After extensive discussions, US Army Corps of Engineers (Corps) concluded that the original planned MPU mitigation site functions were interdependent and the elimination of the Tyee site could only be assessed after extensive study.
-In lieu of initiating a costly study which contained a high degree of uncertainty in terms of methods and outcome, the Corps, Washington Department of Ecology (Ecology), and Port Staff agreed that a reduced 10 acre wetland development at the Tyee Golf Course would satisfy the MPU Projects' mitigation requirements.
+The Tyee Golf Course mitigation site was to be constructed in 2006 as part of the overall MPU mitigation program under capital improvement project CIP #C100172.
+However, the Port requested the Tyee site be eliminated from the MPU mitigation program due to reduced impacts.
+After extensive discussions, the U.S. Army Corps of Engineers (Corps) concluded that the original planned MPU mitigation site functions were interdependent and the elimination of the Tyee site could only be assessed after extensive study.
+In lieu of initiating a costly study that would contain a high degree of uncertainty in terms of methods and outcome, the Corps, Washington Department of Ecology (Ecology), and Port Staff cooperatively agreed that a reduced 11.5-acre wetland development at the Tyee Golf Course would satisfy the MPU projects' mitigation requirements.

 In consideration of this reduced mitigation project, Port staff evaluated the existing wildlife hazard presented by the proposed mitigation site.
 This area had formerly been used by the Golf Course operator.
 In September 2009, this area was excluded from the tenant's lease due to conflicts with the Des Moines Creek Basin Committee Regional Detention Facility Projects.
-The unmaintained open grass area lies directly under aircraft flight path and is frequently used by grazing geese and other water fowl.
+The unmaintained open grass area lies directly under the aircraft flight path and has been used by grazing geese and other waterfowl.
 The conversion of this open grass area to a dense scrubshrub habitat was seen as a significant benefit to the Airport Operation's Wildlife Hazard Mitigation Program.